thurn/dungeonstrike/notes/skeleton.md

 * When the Champion leaves a room it is "cleared" and flipped face-down
 * Champion wins by clearing all rooms in play or by clearing 12 rooms
 * Game starts with 2 active rooms
-* A "standard" room has no special abilities, the Master gains 1 peril when it's played
+* A "standard" room has no special abilities and is affiliated with a particular House, the master gains 1 Peril in that House when it's played
+* A "dual" room is affiliated with two houses, and the master does not gain Peril when it's played.
+    - Often there is some other benefit to a dual house
+* A "triple" room is affiliated with three houses, does not produce Peril, and never has a benefit for being played.
+* Some rooms do not produce Peirl, but have an associated unique creature, limited number of these per deck
 * Need to differentiate Master strategies
    - Factions on cards
-   - Cards are neutral or associated with 1 card subtype
+   - Cards are neutral or associated with 1 House
-* Master card types
+* Master card Houses:
   - **Interrupt - Monstrous**: extra big monsters
   - **Interrupt - Legion**: cheap little threats, more organized, large numbers
   - **Interrupt - Arcane**: spellcasters & counterspells